chrischow/ravenpoint/README.md

 - Delete datasets

 ## Installation
-Use the `requirements.txt` to create a Conda environment.
+First, clone this repository to a local directory.

-## Usage
+Second, use the `requirements.txt` file to install the dependencies in a virtual environment.

-Navigate to the `ravenpoint` folder, then set up the DB:
+Third, navigate to the `ravenpoint` folder and set up the DB:

 ```bash
 cd ravenpoint